luke-h1/Infra/README.md

 <div style="background:rgba(0,0,0,0.5);padding:0.5em;">
 <h2>Automation</h2>

-Simple Automation of Mac with Ansible + Bash
+Simple Automation of Mac, Linux & Windows with Ansible + Bash

 ### Prerequisites

 Generally you will need to run the following commands in order to clone this repo & get Ansible up & running

+## OS-X
 ```
 brew install git
 brew install ansible